The WGI Color Guard World Championships is the premier showcase for winter color guard. The event is produced by WGI Sport of the Arts

 Any camera that has a detachable lens or lens that extends to four (4) or more inches is considered a "Professional Camera" and thus

 prohibited.
 As safety is paramount to all performers, any type of flash photography is strictly prohibited.
 Family, friends and fans may take still photos

 of WGI events for personal use only.
 The images may not be sold or otherwise distributed or publicly displayed without the written

 permission of Winter Guard International.
 WGI defines public display as a web site, printed publication or physical location where the public at

 large can gain access to one or more images of a WGI participating group in performance.
 Tripods or other similar equipment that may obstruct the view or path of travel of others in the stands are also not allowed.

 2405 Crosspointe Drive, Dayton, Ohio 45342

-WGI Sport of the Arts is the governing body for the indoor color guard and percussion activities.
+WGI Sport of the Arts is the governing body for the indoor color guard, winds and percussion activities.
 Hosting regionals, culminating with World Championships in April, WGI is the premier organization for pageantry and education.
 The Sport of the Arts brings music to life through competitive performance, creating a positive and exhilarating experience for everyone involved.
 For more information visit WGI.org.